-Garlic pizza bread is one of my favourite ways of eating pizza.
-I discovered it on a trip in New Zealand where my husband and I went in an Italian restaurant for dinner.
-I was craving pizza but their vegan options didn’t look that interesting to me.
-I saw vegan garlic pizza bread in the starter section of the menu and it sounded good to me.
+Vegan garlic pizza bread is one of my favourite ways of eating pizza.
+I discovered it on a trip to New Zealand, where my husband and I went to an Italian restaurant for dinner.
+I was craving pizza, but their vegan options didn’t look that interesting to me.
+I saw vegan garlic pizza bread in the starter section of the menu, and it sounded good to me.
 It was ridiculously delicious.
-Although served as an appetiser it was so big that they should’ve just called it a pizza.
+Although served as an appetiser, it was so big that they should’ve just called it a pizza.

-I created my own version at home where I added some parsley to it.
-You can shape the dough thinly to make a large pizza or you can shape it into a chubbier bread, round or oval.
-I like all versions a lot.
-The thin pizza is crispy and crunchy while the chubbier version is soft and doughy.
+I created my own version at home, in which I added some parsley.
+You can shape the dough thinly to make a large pizza, or you can shape it into a chubbier bread, either round or oval.
+The thin pizza is crispy and crunchy, while the chubbier version is soft and doughy.
+I must admit that I like the chubbier version better because the bread is dreamily soft, and together with the garlicky and salty topping, it is just heavenly.

 More delicious garlic recipes: